 - A Review appointment.
 Generally this will be with the Practice Nurse, but you will be informed by our Clinical Administrators if it is to be with the GP.

 The second appointment.
-The Review Appointment is about Care and Support Planning, and will be with the Practice Nurse or GP 2-3 weeks later.
-It is to discuss your results with you, and is also the opportunity for you to discuss any concerns that you may have.
-Our Clinical Administrators will have the specific requirements for your appointments and will advise you when you call.
-You’ll be able to discuss your results, other things that are important to you and what you would like to do to manage your long-term condition over the coming year.
-Please bring your results with you on the day.
+The Review Appointment is about Care and Support Planning, and will be with the Practice Nurse 2-3 weeks later.
+This appointment is to discuss your results and is also the opportunity for you to discuss any concerns that you may have.

 Housebound patients.
 Please let us know if you are currently housebound so that we can make alternative arrangements for your care and support planning.
 Our Clinical Administrators have been advised of those patients who may require a home visit.